 - Improve teacher pay and benefits.

-- Hold for-profit schools to the same transparency and financial reporting requirements as public schools.
+- Hold ALL K-12 schools, including charters schools and private schools that accept School Choice Scholarships (vouchers) to the same transparency and financial reporting requirements as traditional public schools

 - Provide a strong system of public higher education with access for the children of working families and decent pay for college and university employees.

 - Stop over-testing students and empower teachers to educate based on their expertise and the individual needs of students.